wusphinx/system-charts/charts/proposed/longhorn/latest/README.md

 # Rancher Longhorn Chart

-Please install Longhorn chart in `longhorn-system` namespace only.
+Please install Longhorn chart in `cubepaas-bs` namespace only.

 The following document pertains to running Longhorn from the Rancher 2.0 chart.